mrhunsaker/RShinyStapplet/README.md

 All modules include:
 - Clear UI and server logic with inline documentation
 - Accessibility features (ARIA labels, screen reader support, keyboard navigation)
+- All plots are displayed with a minimum height of 400px for improved readability and accessibility
 - Download/export options for results, plots, and data
 - Comprehensive help file (`help.md`) with instructions for every module